Marmelodov/PromptCrafter-API/docs/reference/endpoints/patch-prompts-id.md

 ## Request body

-A JSON object containing updated versions of one or more of the prompt's fields.
+A JSON object containing updated versions of one or more of the `prompt` object's fields.
 All fields are optional.

 ```json
 {